econoalchemist/COLDCARD-Paranoid/README.md

 When you add a passphrase to a 24-word seed phrase, the new wallet will have its own fingerprint.
 This fingerprint can be used to verify that you have entered your passphrase correctly.
 You can start to see how this adds some complexity to securing your bitcoin.
 Keep this in mind and what your threat model is.
 Ask yourself how you will secure your recovery information, and how your loved ones would recovery your bitcoin if you were gone.

 From the main menu, select `Passphrase`, then you will see a short explanation that warns you about how passphrases are not recoverable so if you lose your passphrase then you will lose access to your funds.
 It also warns you that any passphrase you enter will generate a completely separate wallet.
-After reading through the warning select <kbd>OK</kbd> to continue, then you have a few options of passphrases you can enter:
+After reading through the warning select <kbd>OK</kbd> to continue, then select `Edit Phrase` and you have a few options of passphrases you can enter:

 * Choose any assortment of characters, for example: &BBq*$@R^!%nu6Y5
 * Choose from lowercase words, for example: alarm wool culture nothing exercise